Prevention and Wellness

 Community Prevention and Wellness Programs

-Atrium is proud to provide the necessary resources for residents to make good lifestyle and health decisions.
+Atrium is proud to provide the necessary resources for residents to make good lifestyle choices and health decisions.
 Atrium offers a variety of classes that promote weight management, smoking cessation, stress management, fitness, and much more.
 In addition, Atrium developed a community-wide program that takes wellness to the streets.
 This program hosts quarterly public seminars with well-known speakers on pertinent health care topics, as well as hands-on workshops giving practical techniques for achieving wellness and prevention.
 A van is used to carry this wellness message into all surrounding communities, and the program also publishes a monthly newsletter promoting healthy living.